 About Harlow

-Harlow is a female Cavalier King Charles Spaniel almost 5 years old.
+Harlow is a female Cavalier King Charles Spaniel about 5 years old.
 Carefully selected as a great representative of her breed, Julie decided to make her part of their program.
 Julie has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Cavalier King Charles Spaniel